VictorMwachi/airbnb-clone-project/README.md

 Why It's Crucial:
 Security vulnerabilities in application code can create entry points for attackers.
 Implementing secure coding practices from the beginning is more effective than retrofitting security later.
 A compromised application could lead to data breaches, account takeovers, or service disruptions.

+## CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+In an Airbnb clone project, a CI/CD pipeline ensures that any new code changes are automatically tested and deployed to staging or production environments without manual intervention.

+Why are CI/CD Pipelines Important?
+Speed: Developers get faster feedback on their changes.

+Reliability: Automated tests catch bugs before they reach production.

+Consistency: Every deployment follows the same process, reducing human error.

+Collaboration: Teams can merge code more confidently and frequently.

+Tools You Could Use:
+GitHub Actions: For automating workflows like testing, building, and deployment when code is pushed to GitHub.

+Docker: To containerize your application so it runs consistently across different environments.

+Docker Hub or GitHub Container Registry: For storing and managing Docker images.

+Heroku, AWS, or DigitalOcean: For deploying the application.

+Terraform or Ansible (optional): For infrastructure as code, if the project scales.